ellen-woodward/TY-Workshop-SpotifyApp-StudentGuide/README.md

 - Updating the DOM dynamically
 - Using Bootstrap for styling
 - Structuring a small web application
 - Reading and understanding JSON data

-If you'd like a teacher version, extra hints, or an extended challenge, just ask!